Is Section GG making your head hurt? Net Health Therapy for Skilled Nursing is offering a regulatory remedy.

-A: No. During the SNF QRP training on June 21 – June 22, 2016, CMS training professionals confirmed that the data reporting expectation is the patient’s usual performance (i.e. admission status) as close to day one as possible.
-The data should provide a general picture of the patient’s baseline function before any improvement occurs.
+A: No. During the SNF QRP training on June 21 – June 22, 2016, CMS training professionals confirmed that the data reporting expectation is the patient’s usual performance (i.e. admission status) and functional status as close to day one as possible.
+The data collection should provide a general picture of the patient’s baseline function before any improvement occurs.

 Q: Who should determine the discharge goal?